-All adult Black Belt sparring competitors 30+ have the option to compete down in age.
-(Example: Any 30+, 40+, 50+ and 60+ year old competitor can compete in any younger adult Black Belt Division.)
+All senior adult Black Belt competitors have the option to compete down in age.
+(Example: Any 30+, 40+, 50+, and 60+ year old competitor can compete in any younger adult Black Belt Division.)
 A competitor cannot compete up in an age division.

-An adult competitor can choose to compete down in age.
-If the competitor elects to compete in more than 1 age group / separate ages for Sparring, Forms or Weapons, they must be aware that divisions cannot be held for them to move from one age group to another.
-They will be subject to disqualification if they cannot make their divisions on time.
-They should always check the tournament scheduling before committing to compete in more than one age group.
+An adult competitor can choose to compete down in age but can only compete in one age group for sparring, one age group for weapons, one age group for forms, and one age group for team sparring.
+If the competitor elects to compete in more than one age group (separate ages for forms, weapons, and sparring) they must be aware that divisions cannot be held for them to move from one age group to another.
+They will be subject to disqualification if they cannot make their division on time.
+Competitors should always check the tournament schedule before committing to compete in more than one age group.
+Tournaments do NOT have an obligation to schedule divisions so that senior competitors can compete in multiple age groups.
+NO REFUNDS will be given to a senior competitor that registers for more than one age group but is unable to compete due to scheduling conflicts.